opencadc/science-platform/skaha-k8s-config/keel-dev/skaha/skaha-wsproxy/README.md

 contexts:
 - context:
     cluster: <cluster-name>
-    user: arcade
+    user: skaha
-  name: arcade-wsproxy
+  name: skaha-wsproxy
-current-context: arcade-wsproxy
+current-context: skaha-wsproxy
 ```

-2. Fill in the value for <ca.crt base64 string> with value in ~/.kube/config
+1. Fill in the value for <ca.crt base64 string> with value in ~/.kube/config

+1. Temporarily create the (currently incomplete) config with `create-config.sh`

-3. Fill in the value of <token base64 string> and <server> by:
+1. Fill in the value of <token base64 string> and <server> by:
   - Deploying arcade-wsproxy with `deploy-arcade-wsproxy.sh`
   - Connect to the pod with `kubectl -n skaha-system <podID> -- bash`
   - Grab the value from /var/run/secrets/kubernetes.io/serviceaccount/token
   - Grab the value for <server> with `env | grep KUBERNETES_PORT_443_TCP`, but change `tcp` to `https`
   - exit the container and terminate: `kubectl delete deployment arcade-wsproxy`

-4. Fill in the values for <cluster-name> with the name of your cluster (eg k9s-dev)
+1. Fill in the values for <cluster-name> with the name of your cluster (eg k9s-dev)

+1. Delete the temporary configmap with `kubectl delete cm skaha-wsproxy-config`

-5. Create the config with `create-config.sh`
+1. Create the config with `create-config.sh`

-6. Deploy aracade-wsproxy again with `deploy-arcade-wsproxy.sh`
+1. Deploy skaha-wsproxy again with `deploy-skaha-wsproxy.sh`